-- Learn to develop the narrative in your digital story and how to develop creative visual stories.
+- Learn to develop the narrative in your digital story and how to produce creative visual stories.

 - Learn to produce engaging content for all digital platforms.

-- Become skilled in creating quality audio for videos or podcasts that engage audiences.
+- Become skilled in creating quality audio for videos or audio files that engage audiences.

 - Learn to create interactive data visualizations, charts, graphs, and maps to tell stories.

 - Understand the keys to audience engagement and how to apply this to your own content.

 - Learn to use publishing platforms to showcase your work.

 - Produce a final digital media capstone project using new media technologies and tools.